mkirchner/hamt/README.md

     }
 ```

-Pointer tagging is the explanation for the ordering of the `value` and `key`
+Pointer tagging is the reason why the `value` and `key`
-fields in the `struct kv` struct.
-The `union` in `HamtNode` states that the
+fields in the `struct kv` struct are ordered the way they are.
+The `union` in `HamtNode` causes the
-memory location of the `struct kv` and `struct table` structs overlap.
+memory locations of the `struct kv` and `struct table` structs to overlap.
 Since
 the `table.index` field is *not* a pointer (and the bottom-three-bits-are-zero
 guarantee does not apply), its storage location cannot be used for pointer
 tagging, leaving the `table.ptr` to the task.
 Putting `kv.value` first,
 aligns the value field with `table.ptr`.
 The reverse order would work, but the
 `kv.key` pointer is dereferenced much more often in the code and so it is more
 convenient to use `kv.value`.